This Year’s "Dog Days" Last Only 30 Days! A Seasonal Wellness Period

 A few common habits to reconsider during warm days:

-Overindulging in cold treats: May cause digestive discomfort for some.
+Overindulging in cold treats: May cause discomfort for some.

 Excessively low AC temperatures: Sharp indoor/outdoor temperature shifts can be jarring.

-Cold showers when overheated: Sudden temperature changes after sweating or exercise may cause dizziness.
+Cold showers when overheated: Sudden temperature changes may cause dizziness.

-Sleeping without covers: Cool nighttime drafts (especially with AC) may cause stiffness.
+Sleeping without covers: Cool nighttime drafts may cause stiffness.

 Maintain regular routines and calmness during this period.
-Many pair this with seasonal beverages like reishi tea or reishi spore preparations as part of their warm-weather rhythm.
+Many people incorporate seasonal beverages like Reishi tea as part of their warm-weather rhythm.